 Warm, fluffy baked potatoes are combined with flavorful Mexican-style toppings in this deliciously satisfying meal.

-It is great for busy weeknights because it comes together nice and easy.
+It's great for busy weeknights because it comes together nice and easy.

-It is a great family-friendly meal because everyone can personalize theirs with their own favorite toppings.
+It's also a great family-friendly meal because everyone can personalize theirs with their own favorite toppings.

 Ingredients for Mexican Baked Potato

 For this recipe you will need:

 - Potatoes: I use organic russet potatoes for this recipe.
 You will need about 4 medium to large potatoes.
 They will be baked in the oven until fork tender.
 You could also use sweet potatoes for this recipe if desired.

 - Yellow onion: Or white onion or red onion if preferred.
 You could also included diced bell pepper if you'd like.